Scriptifer/Linactux/README.md

 1. **Open Terminal**
    This will prepare you for commands for next steps.

+2. **Connect to the internet**
+   If you have ethernet, it should be already set up.
+For Wifi, right click on the 2-windows button in the bottom and you can connect to Wifi in there.

 2. **Find your internal disk**
    Type `lsblk` and press Enter.
    If you're using NVME, it should be `nvme0n1`.